fcorowe/franciscorowe/content/publication/2022_ati/index.md

 - "4"
 publishDate: "2022-01-28T00:00:00Z"
 slides:
-summary: The report seeks to summarise the views of theparticipants of the Using mobility data in urban science online workshop on 27-28 October.
+summary: The report seeks to summarise the views of the experts participants in the use of mobility data in the contect of urban science.
 tags:
 - Mobility
 - Urban science